MicrosoftDocs/ai-builder/ai-builder-docs/prediction-overview.md

 Use the prediction model to explore business questions that can be answered as one the following ways:

-- From two available options (binary)
+- From two available options (binary).
-- From multiple possible outcomes
+- From multiple possible outcomes.
 - Where the answer is a number.

 ## Binary prediction

 Binary prediction is when the question asked has two possible answers.
 For example: yes/no, true/false, on-time/late, go/no-go, and so on.
-Examples of question that use binary prediction include:
+Examples of questions that use binary prediction include:

 - Is an applicant eligible for membership?
 - Is this transaction likely to be fraudulent?